ZION CORRALES-NELSON PROFILE

-- Now That you are past a degree and doing a master’s are you eligible for any sponsorship or are you still tied to the NCAA Rules where can be sponsored?
+- Now That you are past a degree and doing a master’s, are you eligible for any sponsorship, or are you still tied to the NCAA Rules where they can sponsor you?

-- When you do go pro and get a sponsor would you prefer a local Philippine sponsor or a global one?
+- When you go pro and get a sponsor, would you prefer a local Philippine sponsor or a global one?

-- What are the main differences between the Philippines and the United States/Canada when it comes to training and meets?
+- What are the main differences between the Philippines and the United States/Canada regarding training and meets?

 - Can you explain to use your daily/weekly routine and how you balance your masters in law and your elite training program?